gidpfeffer/UIUC-Cloud-Computing/Part1/week5/notes.md

 The mebership list is called the view.
 An update to the membership list is called a view change.

 ## Paxos

+### Consensus Problem

+Deals with having servers coordinating with one another and agreeing on some decision.
+Ex: Leader election, multicast, failure detection, mutual exclusion.

+More formally the problem is defined as having a cluster of computers with input 0 or 1 and output 0 or 1.
+All processes must output the same value (and they cannot change their decision after defining it) as a group decision.

+Consensus is impossible to solve in asynchronous systems (no bounds on execution times can be assumed).